dfki-ric/ugv_nav4d/README.md

 The `Hash` represents a complete planner state.
 It consists of an `XYZNode` and a `ThetaNode`.
 The `XYZNode` represents a position on the traversability map while the `ThetaNode` holds the discretized orientation.

-##### When are new states created?
-- When the goal is set
-- When the start is set
+New states are created when the start is set, the goal is set and during planning.
-- During GetSuccs
-  - Only if no state for the given theta and position exists
+During planning states are reused when the position and orientation match.

 ##### How a new State for a given Pose is created